Contact

 Perspectives on Color III

-Furthermore there's a big difference in perspective to precisely identifying color compared to selecting color for a specific application.
+Furthermore there's a big difference in perspective of precisely identifying color compared to selecting color for a specific application.
 The former, if you will, is a more technical perspective which e.g. is important for a lossless transition of a composition between media.
 The latter, if you will, is a more artistic perspective which can trade precision for the artist's ability to select colors which expresses his/her views and emotions, and which creates desired effects.

 Benefits